Whitecat18/Mavoc-Antivirus/README.md

 RUN THE mavoc.py to start implementing all Functions.

-REPLACE your api key for virus total , cloud scans , search  `api_key` on framework.py and replace it with your virustotal API
+REPLACE your API key for virus total, cloud scans, search  `api_key` on framework.py and replace it with your virus total API

-To set custom hashes for scanning . visit the release to download required hashes for your needs !
+To set custom hashes for scanning. visit the release to download the required hashes for your needs!

-> **Warning** ⚠️ Schedule scan will delete all the files without asking permission from the user. so be careful when you operate the schedule scan .
-By Default i have added the safer , malicous paths alone .
+> **Warning** ⚠️ Schedule scan will delete all the files without asking permission from the user. so be careful when you operate the scheduled scan.
+By default, I have added the safer, malicious paths alone.

 #### Customization

 <details>
   <summary><b>Setting up HASH for Scanning</b></summary>
   <br>
-  <p>I have Collected Popular Databases from various popular sources in Dark Web, VX-Undergrond Group etc .. </p>
+  <p>I have Collected Popular Databases from various popular sources in the Dark Web, VX-Underground Group, etc .. </p>
-  <p>At this date over 700 K Popular SHA256 and MD5 Hashes of virus database has been added. </p>
+  <p>At this date over 700 K Popular SHA256 and 1 million MD5 Hashes of virus database has been added. </p>
-  <p>I Have an Two Files , the fast_md5 and fast_sha256 hashes has been added in the hashes folder.
-By Default 350K Popular hashes has been added </p>
+  <p>I Have Two Files, the fast_md5 and fast_sha256 hashes have been added to the hashes folder.
+By default, 350K Popular hashes have been added </p>
 </details>

 <details>